uwplse/synapse/README.md

 Instructions for running more experiments with Synapse's existing benchmarks accompany our [POPL'16 artifact](http://synapse.uwplse.org/popl16-aec/).

+### Results

+The raw results from our POPL'16 paper are located in the `experiments/data` directory.

 ## Using metasketches

 A *metasketch* is an ordered set of *sketches* together with a cost function and gradient function.
 Together, these elements define an optimal synthesis problem: the set of sketches defines the search space, and the solution is the program in that search space that minimizes the cost function.